 Both React Native and Flutter are open source, but because there are more developers interested in React Native, there are more suggestions from them, meaning more new features and tools that appear regularly.

-To compare the size of the communities around React Native and Flutter, we can look at GitHubs stars: React Native currently has 68, while Flutter has only 37.
+To compare the size of the communities around React Native and Flutter, we can look at GitHubs stars: React Native currently has 77,000 stars, while Flutter has 64,000.
 The number of Flutter subscribers on GitHub is half that of React Native, but I believe it’s only because of the difference in age: soon the numbers will be similar.
 Compared to React Native that has over 2300 components listed, Flutter has only around 1700.

 The number of companies that create components for React Native is greater, and this is what makes React Native grow so fast and become a better option for creating an MVP.
-As developers submit new code in React, you can use these code elements in your own project and thus develop even faster.
+You can use ready code elements in your own project and thus develop even faster.
 This is especially useful when you start a new project and want to test it in real market conditions.

 Native components work great on the platform they were developed for, but they need tweaking for different screens.
 There are lots of mobile device manufacturers that produce models with different screen sizes, UIs, and layouts.
 To make native components work for each screen is a real challenge.
 It usually takes lots of time for both developers and QA engineers to make the same app work on different devices.

-React Native is much more convenient in this respect, as it uses widgets.
-Each user interface component in React Native is a widget you need to create just once.
+Both Flutter and React Native are convenient in this respect, as they use widgets.
+Each user interface component is a widget you need to create just once.
 It will adapt for each screen without any additional effort from developers.